hashicorp/terraform/website/docs/language/functions/templatefile.html.md

 ### Maps

-Given a template file `config.tmpl` with the following content:
+Given a template file `config.tftpl` with the following content:

 ```
 %{ for config_key, config_value in config }